philamuseum/hackathon/README.md

 Present your game to a panel of judges and a public audience for a chance to win the grand prize ($2,000), the People’s Choice award ($500), or both.

 #### CHALLENGE DETAILS:
 Many museum visitors wonder where to start their visit and how to find art they like.
 Your challenge?
 Create a game or guide that offers them a fun personalized experience in our galleries.
 Find out more at our kickoff on April 4.
 Teams must have two to six members.
 Bring a team or form one at the kickoff.
+You must be in the Philadelphia area to participate.

 #### YOUR REGISTRATION INCLUDES:

  - Museum membership for one year

 - Acess to wayfinding technology in our galleries and public spaces
  - Collections data for works on view
  - Hacklabs, which include:
    - Space to brainstorm and create